-The proposed restoration project is comprised of three general phases: 1) conduct a current swamp pink survey (last survey conducted in 2018) to determine the appropriate footprint for deer exclusion fencing, and conduct a survey of the adjacent white cedar stand to determine appropriate habitat enhancement actions; 2) install 6- to 8-foot-high deer exclusion fence around the swamp pink area, install anti-herbivory cages around individual plants, and implement appropriate habitat suitability actions (e.g., thin the adjacent white cedar stand to promote new growth; plant white cedar stand; remove invasive species within fenced area); and 3) monitor swamp pink plants and the Atlantic white cedar stand for a minimum 5-year period, and monitor and repair the fencing, as warranted.
+The proposed restoration project is comprised of three general phases: 1) conduct a current swamp pink survey (last survey conducted in 2018) to determine the appropriate footprint for deer exclusion fencing, and conduct a survey of the adjacent white cedar stand to determine appropriate habitat enhancement actions; 2) install 6- to 8-foot-high deer exclusion fence around the swamp pink area, install anti-herbivory cages around individual plants, and implement appropriate habitat suitability actions (e.g., thin the adjacent white cedar stand to promote new growth; plant white cedar saplings an house with browse tubes, and/or provide additional fencing around the white cedar stand; remove invasive species within fenced area); and 3) monitor swamp pink plants and the Atlantic white cedar stand for a minimum 5-year period, and monitor and repair the fencing, as warranted.

 The protection of the East Brunswick swamp pink population may be accomplished by leveraging additional funds and technical assistance through other federal sources.
-Alternative 3.11 is a Tier I preferred alternative because it meets the Trustees' identified restoration objectives and criteria to address the injuries caused by the release of hazardous substances.
+Alternative 3.11 is a Tier I selected alternative because it meets the Trustees' identified restoration objectives and criteria to address the injuries caused by the release of hazardous substances.
 Protection of the East Brunswick swamp pink population benefits a federally endangered species and protects critical wetland habitat in New Jersey.

-3.12 Preferred Tier I Alternative: Stony Brook Green Infrastructure Demonstration Project

-The Watershed Reserve is a property owned and operated by The Watershed Institute, and is located in Pennington, Mercer County, New Jersey.
-The proposed recreational and ecological restoration project involves the removal of impervious driving surfaces and the 14,000 square feet impervious parking area located on The Watershed Reserve property; the installation of multiple demonstration porous paving alternatives; the installation of bioswales to capture and treat stormwater along the entry drive; the removal of invasive species along the entry drive and adjacent tributary stream; and native plantings along the entry drive and adjacent tributary stream.
+3.12 Selected Tier I Alternative: Stony Brook Green Infrastructure Demonstration Project impervious parking area located on The Watershed Reserve property; the installation of multiple demonstration porous paving alternatives; the installation of bioswales to capture and treat stormwater along the entry drive; the removal of invasive species along the entry drive and adjacent tributary stream; and native plantings along the entry drive and adjacent tributary stream.
 This project will serve as a green infrastructure demonstration project to educate Watershed Reserve visitors on alternative green infrastructure practices and will also serve as a research site for local academic groups.
 This Alternative meets the Trustees identified project categories of riparian restoration, floodplain restoration, instream enhancement, interpretive signage, and ADA accessibility.